Pritam81/javascript-journal/README.md

 This repository is a daily stream of advanced JavaScript insights, clean code snippets, and real-world patterns I've used or refined through experience.

-As someone who's already past the basics, this is my space to **sharpen skills, share knowledge**, and contribute meaningful content to the JavaScript community.
+As someone who's already past the basics, this is my space to **sharpen skills, share knowledge**, and contribute meaningful content to the JavaScript community....

 ---